-Is there anything more beautiful than a huge plate of waffles?
+Is there anything more beautiful than a huge plate of vegan banana bread waffles?
 Nothing is coming to mind so we’re just gonna go with no.

 I have this problem where I always buy way too many bananas at once and they all ripen at the same time.
 I think a lot of people have the same problem which is probably how banana bread got invented.
-Before making these I had I thought about making banana bread but then realized I hadn’t used my mini waffles maker in a long time.
+Before making these I had I thought about making banana bread but then realized I hadn’t used my Mini Waffle Maker in a long time.

-This recipe includes a few ingredients that you use tiny amounts of, but essentially it’s only 2 main ingredients.
-Basically it’s bananas and oats with some extras.
+This recipe includes a few ingredients that you use tiny amounts of, but essentially it’s only 3 main ingredients.
+Basically it’s bananas and oats and plant-based milk with some extras.
 I love oats but I think we can all agree they can get a little boring from time to time.
 This is kind of a fun way to make them more interesting.

 These are honestly like the easiest thing to whip up and they are so good with any topping.
 In the photos I topped them with caramelized bananas and some vanilla coconut yogurt, but also love putting some nut butter on top and piling on some any fresh fruit.
 Let me know what you think if you try them!